iodepo/odis-arch/book/indexing/qstart.md

 ## Gleaner (app)

-Gleaner the app performs the actual retrieval and loading of JSON-LD documents from the web.
+The Gleaner applications performs the retrieval and loading of JSON-LD documents from the web following structured data on the web patterns.
 Gleaner is available for Linux, Mac OS X and Windows.

-While Gleaner is a stand alone app, needs to interact with an object store to support data storage.
-These dependencies can be met with the Gleaner Indexing Services or Data Service compose files.
+While Gleaner is a stand alone app, it needs to interact with an object store to support data storage and other operations.
+These dependencies are met within the Gleaner Indexing Services or Data Service Docker compose files.
-These files are Docker compose files which allow the required services to be run.

 ```{note}
 This documentation is in development.
 The primary testing environments are Linux and other UNIX based platforms